romesh-jaya/easyquiz-backend-nodejs/README.md

 # EasyQuiz Backend - NodeJS Serverless

-These are NodeJS serverless functions hosted on NextJS SDK, used to interface the Postgres DB and Authentication for EasyQuiz app.
+These are NodeJS serverless functions hosted on NextJS SDK, used to interface the Postgres DB and Authentication for EasyQuiz app available [here](https://github.com/romesh-jaya/easyquiz-quasar).

 ## Architecture Overview